Family Educational Rights and Privacy Act (FERPA)

 How do I check to see if a parent/guardian has been granted access to FERPA-protected (non-directory) information?

-While students can request confidentiality to withhold their information from directory requests, students can also grant FERPA access to their academic and/or financial information to specified individuals, such as their parents or legal guardians.
-Students can elect this option on CyberFriar and determine exactly what information they will allow to be shared.
+While students can request to withhold disclosures of their directory information, students can also grant access to their non-directory academic and/or financial information to specified individuals, such as their parents or legal guardians.

 As a faculty member, assigned advisor, department chair, administrative assistant, etc., you can check a student’s Cyberfriar Advising Gateway profile to see if they have granted such access.

-Select “FERPA Authorizations” from the side menu of the student’s profile.
+While on the student’s Advising Gateway profile, click on their name (underneath their photo).
 Here you will be able to view the names of the individuals to which the student has granted access, as well as the type(s) of information they are allowed to view/discuss (academic information only = AI, financial information only = FI, or both = ALL).
+A student’s confidential status is also visible on their Advising Gateway profile, and on their professors’ course rosters.

 Who should I contact if I have questions regarding FERPA?